fabiomolinar/powerlink-rs/docs/architecture/architecture_overview.md

 - **Platform Independence:** The overall project aims for a platform-independent implementation, supporting environments like Windows, Linux, macOS, and embedded targets.
 - **`no_std` Compatibility:** The core logic within the `powerlink-rs` crate is designed to support `no_std` environments (environments without the Rust standard library).
 - **Feature Flag Strategy:** Cross-platform compilation is managed via feature flags.
-The platform-specific I/O crates (like `powerlink-io-windows`) explicitly enable the **`std` feature** of the core `powerlink-rs` crate when standard library functionality (such as OS sockets) is required for those platforms..
+The platform-specific I/O crates (like `powerlink-rs-windows`) explicitly enable the **`std` feature** of the core `powerlink-rs` crate when standard library functionality (such as OS sockets) is required for those platforms..
 - **alloc:** At least for now, we are relying on alloc for dynamic memory allocation.
 This may change on the future.

 ## Crate independence